- Extremely comfortable beds

-To save some cash, try the group shuttles that are available at all three airports for about $14 per person.
+To save some cash, try the group shuttles that are available at all three airports for about $15 per person.
 For more information on the shuttles, go to Super Shuttle or New York Airport Service.
-You can also take public transit from any of the airports for as little as $7 per person, but travel can take up to two hours and involves a lot of lugging bags up and down stairs.
-For mass-transit directions right to the hotel, check out HopStop.com.
+You can also take public transit from any of the airports for as little as $7.5 per person, but travel can take up to two hours and involves a lot of lugging bags up and down stairs.

 Ranging from 150 to 285 square feet, rooms are on the snug side and a little plain, but fun and comfortable.

-"Medium-size" (that’s Dream lingo), 185-square-foot room actually felt more on the small side.
+The "Medium-size" (that’s Dream lingo), 185-square-foot room actually felt more on the small side.
 It had a single window in the middle of the wall, and the narrow, 19.5-inch closet and equally narrow bathroom door each felt half-size.
 I could only fit my small suitcase in the closet and had very little room for anything else.
-Maybe it's a good thing, then, that the soft, fluffy bathrobe that should have been there was missing.
-(When I asked for one, it was at my door in 10 minutes.)

 Small rooms and a heavy bar scene give us pause, but the location is unbeatably close to lots of sights.

-Kids might enjoy Dream's funky décor and design elements, but I found the overall vibe to be on the adult side, particularly given the small rooms and the plethora of pictures of naked women.
-Like most , the hotel definitely doesn't go out of its way to cater to children.
+Kids might enjoy Dream's funky decor and design elements, but the overall vibe is on the adult side, particularly given the small rooms and the plethora of pictures of naked women.
+Like most New York boutiques, the hotel definitely doesn't go out of its way to cater to children.